A global network

 Elements that are vital for a company to compete, win, and survive change over time.
 Notably it is context that changes those elements: the Internet, globalisation, recently the global financial crisis, and now mobility and social media.
 We work with our clients on deep dives to understand these elements and how a firm must respond for success.

-Industries we have worked with include software, defence, cloud computing service providers, semiconductor, medical diagnostics, telecommunications, and computer hardware, as well as government agencies in the management of innovation.
+Industries we have worked with include software, defence, cloud computing service providers, semiconductor, telecommunications, and computer hardware, as well as government agencies in the management of innovation.
 Click here for more information

 This disruptive technology, by deploying outsourced compute and storage at massive scale, via a pay-per-use model is bringing business value to business, government, and eScience.
 The current large amount of hype requires client firms to drive for business value.
 Click here for more information